serrapa/serrapa.github.io/_posts/2023-06-02-mobile-security-react-native.md

 React Native is a cross-platform framework that allows the development of mobile apps using only one codebase in JavaScript or TypeScript.
 React Native has come a long way in terms of performance, and in many cases, it can provide a level of performance that is comparable to that of a native app.

 The native app executes JavaScript code with the native or custom JavaScript engine in a separate thread.
 Native JS engine uses the source code stored in the `.jsbundle`{: .filepath} file, while custom JS engines can have various behaviours.
-React Native has come a long way in terms of performance, and in many cases, it can provide a level of performance that is comparable to that of a native app.

 |                                           | React Native                                     |
 |:------------------------------|:-----------------------------------------|